cscheeder/copyImages_fromList/README.md

 of the script is available.
 This allows to provide sub directory paths with the file name to facilitate faster copying.
-The list has to be a text file with one file per line, the path of the sub directory is followed by the file name and both strings are separated by a ";".
+The list has to be a text file with one file per line, the path of the sub directory is followed by the file name and both strings are separated by a ";". (see copyList_subdir.txt for an exmaple)

 Run the shell script from your Linux machine / Mac: